 The registration of title system was established in Ireland by the Local Registration of Title (Ireland) Act 1891.
 This system of title registration is now governed by the Property Registration Authority established under the provisions of the Registration of Deeds and Title Act 2006.
 The Land Registry (which is under the control of the Property Registration Authority) provides for the registration of the ownership of land.
 The register is divided into individual administrative counties and allocates properties in that county a unique title number known as a folio.
-The basic principle is that the register is conclusive evidence of the title of the owner to the land as it appears on the register.
+The basic principle is that the register is conclusive evidence of the title of the owner to the land as it appears on the register (although the State guarantee in this regard is limited in time).